 Okay, this one is a little extreme, and I promise that I DO NOT normally skip showering or other personal hygiene items at home to save a little money.

 However, I do know of people who do.

-I personally haven’t had a gym membership for years because I wasn’t able to use it enough to get value out of it, but when I did I used the locker room facilities to the max.
-There were many a time when I would work out in the morning and shower at the gym, thus saving me some water and product at home.
+I personally haven’t had a gym membership for years because I wasn’t able to use it enough to get value out of it, but when I did, I used the locker room facilities to the max.
+There were many times when I would work out in the morning and shower at the gym, thus saving me some water and product at home.

 It wasn’t a lot saved but remember that every little bit counts.

 Money saved = $25 – $50 over the years.

 I’m using this trick now as I sit here writing this article, and I know many people take advantage of it daily.

 While I do pay for WIFI in my home, I regularly take advantage of the WIFI offered at businesses.
 I’ve used the WIFI at universities, work, Starbucks, McDonald’s, and many other places.

 There was even a time I connected to a neighbor’s WIFI.